- Boil the soybeans for 1 hour to cook.

 - Add the tempeh starter and mix well to evenly distribute the starter in the beans.

 - Place the beans in two vented containers (or quart-size plastic bags with needle-size holes poked through at 1/2-inch intervals).
 The beans should be 1 to 1-1/2 inches thick.

 - Incubate the beans at 88°F for 24 to 48 hours.
-See below for more information on incubating the beans.
+For ideas, see our article on Incubating Tempeh

 - Check the beans after 12 hours.
 At this point in the process the fermentation will cause the beans to generate their own heat so you will normally need to reduce or even eliminate the external heat source.
 Be sure to use a thermometer to check the actual temperature.

 - After 24 hours or so, the white mycelium will start to cover the surface of the beans.
 Over the next few hours the white mycelium will grow through the beans and will smell nutty.